mafudge/dps-thesis/thesis2/Draft-Thesis.md

 direction (positive or negative) and magnitude of the relationship between the predictors and the outcome variable.

-The analysis followed a three-step model progression:
+The analysis followed a four-step model progression:

+**Model 0 (E1 \~ Session Count):** E1 was regressed on Session Count
+without classification into Learning or Task Completion.

 **Model 1 (E1 \~ Task Completion Session Count):** E1 was regressed on
 Task Completion session count session count to establish its individual